Personal Emergency Evacuation Plan (PEEP)

 - When on the upper floors of a building, move into a stairwell enclosure remote from the incident;

-- You will only be evacuated if it is judged to be necessary by Community Safety Services, in consultation with the Fire and Rescue Service.
+- You will only be evacuated if it is judged to be necessary by Community Safety, in consultation with the Fire and Rescue Service.

 Refuge Points

-Disabled Refuge Points are designated areas within our buildings that are designed specifically for evacuation, whereby Community Safety can access you to evacuate you from the building.
+Refuge Points are designated areas within our buildings that are designed specifically for evacuation, whereby Community Safety can reach you in order to evacuate you from the building.
 Refuge points will provide a minimum protection of 30 minutes.
-To know where your nearest refuge point is, you can search via the interactive map.